awslabs/containers-cost-allocation-dashboard/README.md

-# EKS Insights Dashboard
+# Containers Cost and Usage Dashboard

-This is an integration of Kubecost with AWS CID (Cloud Intelligence Dashboards) to create the EKS Insights Dashboard.<br />
+This is an example of integration [Kubecost](https://www.kubecost.com/products/self-hosted) with CID ([Cloud Intelligence Dashboards](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/)) Lab.
-This dashboard is meant to provide a breakdown of the EKS in-cluster costs in multi-cluster environment, in a single-pane-of-glass alongside the other CID dashboards.
+This dashboard is meant to provide a breakdown of the K8s in-cluster costs in multi-cluster environment, in a single-pane-of-glass alongside the other CID dashboards.

 ## Architecture

 Before proceeding to the requirements and deployment of this solution, it's highly recommended to review its architecture.
-You can review it in the `ARCHITECTURE.md` file.
+You can review it in [`ARCHITECTURE.md`](/ARCHITECTURE.md).

 ## Requirements

-Before proceeding to the deployment of this solution, please complete the requirements, as outlined in the `REQUIREMENTS.md` file
+Before proceeding to the deployment of this solution, please complete the requirements, as outlined in [`REQUIREMENTS.md`](/REQUIREMENTS.md).

 ## Deployment